FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Experiments

-\emph{Setup.} We evaluate the performance of FFNet as the backbone of Cascade Mask R-CNN~\cite{cai2018cascade} on the COCO object detection and instance segmentation tasks~\cite{lin2014coco}.
+\textbf{Object Detection and Instance Segmentation.} We evaluate the performance of FFNet as the backbone of Cascade Mask R-CNN~\cite{cai2018cascade} on the COCO instance segmentation task~\cite{lin2014coco}.
 We adopt standard training recipe~\cite{liu2021swin, liu2022convnet} using 3$\times$ schedule with multi-scale training.
-All experiments are implemented on mmdetection~\cite{mmdetection} codebase.

-\emph{Results.} The results presented in Tab.~\ref{tab:cascademaskrcnn} indicate that FFNet models outperform baselines across all scales.
-Remarkably, our models demonstrate impressive efficiency improvements compared to the baselines with similar performance.
+\emph{\underline{Results.}} The results presented in Tab.~\ref{tab:cascademaskrcnn} indicate that FFNet models outperform baselines across all scales.
+Remarkably, our models demonstrate impressive efficiency gains compared to the SOTA baselines.
+At comparable performance levels, FFNets run nearly twice as fast as RMT-S~\cite{fan2024rmt} on the GPU and ConvNeXt-B on the iPhone 12.